muhammadnoman11/Paypal-Sdk-Test/README.md

 # Requirements
 PayPal Sandbox clientID and secretID.
 Android Networking Library for API calls.
-(Option you can use retfrofit or volley)
+(Optionl you can use retrofit or volley)